 Miso Salmon.
 Ikura.
 Mushroom rice.
 This may be one of my new favorite dishes so far.
 While browsing through Instagram the other day, I came across a picture of salmon topped with a mountain of ikura.
 As soon as I saw it, I had to have it.
 The following day I went to my local Asian market and purchased as much ikura as I could afford - ikura is not cheap by any means!
-To make it into one complete meal, I whipped up mushroom rice and seasoned the fish with miso.
+To make it into one complete meal, I whipped up mushroom rice and miso salmon.
 I kid you not, my fiance muttered the words, "oh my god" with his first bite.
 Here is the recipe for miso salmon with ikura and mushroom rice.

-- 2 tbsp white miso paste
+- 2 tablespoon white miso paste

-- 1 tbsp mirin
+- 1 tablespoon mirin

-- 1 tbsp sake
+- 1 tablespoon sake

-- 1 tbsp oil
+- 1 tablespoon oil

 - 1 lb salmon skin on

-- 4 tbsp butter, divided
+- 4 tablespoon butter divided

-- 8 ounces oyster mushrooms
+- 10 ounces oyster mushrooms

-- 2 cups cooked rice
+- 4 cups cooked rice

-- 1 tbsp soy sauce
+- 2 tablespoon soy sauce

 - 8 ounces ikura

-- 2 tbsp scallions, thinly sliced
+- 2 tablespoon scallions thinly sliced

 **Helpful tips and common mistakes

-This salmon with ikura and mushroom rice is so simple but incredibly delicious.
+This miso salmon with ikura and mushroom rice is so simple but incredibly delicious.
 My favorite meals are the ones composed of few ingredients that marry together with ease.
-Just writing about this recipe makes me want to make this dish for a third time!
+Just writing about this recipe makes me want to make this dish for the third time!
 With the trip to Kyoto around the corner, perhaps I will find something similar to this beautiful bowl.

 For more salmon inspiration check out this Thai bbq salmon with chimichuri!